Celebrating Christmas in the Netherlands: Popular Dutch Christmas songs

 Sinterklaas may once have been the number one gift-giving holiday in the Netherlands, but Christmas has seen its popularity grow significantly over the past few years.
 These days, more and more families celebrate the Christmas holidays, decking out their homes with plenty of decorations and all sitting together for a delicious meal on the big day.

-Of course, there are plenty of Sinterklaas songs that you and your children can sing to celebrate the traditional Dutch equivalent to Christmas, and you might be familiar with the rather grim Dutch Christmas classic Flappie, but that doesn’t mean there aren’t plenty of other, more cheery Dutch Christmas songs too!
+Of course, there are plenty of Sinterklaas songs that you and your children can sing to celebrate the traditional Dutch equivalent of Christmas, and you might be familiar with the rather grim Dutch Christmas classic Flappie, but that doesn’t mean there aren’t plenty of other, more cheery Dutch Christmas songs too!

 Christmas songs in Dutch